 The result of the May 2019 election was that the Conservatives had 35 Councillors elected, Labour 1, UKIP 1, Green 3 and 7 Independents.
-There is currently no opposition group.
+The current opposition group is the South Staffordshire Independent Group.

 Councillors have to agree to follow a Code of Conduct to ensure high standards in the way they undertake their duties.
 Complaints that they have not followed the Code can be made through the Code of Conduct page.

 Leader and Cabinet

 The Council has adopted a Leader and Cabinet model of governance.
 The Leader of the Council was appointed at the Annual Council meeting in May 2019 for a 4 year term of office.

 The Council appoints the Leader of the Council who then appoints a Cabinet, including a Deputy leader.

 The Leader and Cabinet are responsible for “executive“ functions which are primarily those functions which are not by law, or a decision of the Council, to be exercised by specific Committees (e.g Planning Committee).
 The Leader also allocates areas of responsibility to members of the Cabinet these are set out in the constitution.